-During sleep, the brain sorts and strengthens what it has learned.
+During sleep, the brain consolidates and strengthens what it has learned.
 Under stress, that same system shifts into survival mode and pushes memory and higher thinking aside.
-On their own,
+On their own, short nights or stressful days happen.
+Over time, though, poor sleep and constant pressure can quietly chip away at cognitive health.

 This article breaks down what’s happening in the brain, how sleep and stress influence memory together, and why supporting both is key to long-term cognitive health.